-Stimulus check 2 has been agreed upon by GOP leaders in the Senate and is included in the HEALS Act.
-This means a second round of $1,200 direct payments may be coming soon — but who qualifies?
-And when will you get it?
-We have latest stimulus check 2 status and updates below.
+Stimulus check 2 is still being negotiated by lawmakers and is included in the GOP's proposed HEALS Act.
+This means second round of $1,200 direct payments may be coming soon, but who qualifies?
+And what's the stimulus check 2 date?
+We have the latest stimulus check 2 status and updates below.

-Sen. Majority Leader Mitch McConnell announced stimulus check 2 is included in the upcoming stimulus package, which will be called HEALS.
-The new aid plan comes at a pivotal time — with coronavirus cases still high in several states, there is concern that the economic impact of the pandemic is far from over.
-Enhanced federal unemployment benefits are expired as of the end of July, too.
+A direct payment plan will come at a pivotal time — with coronavirus cases still high in several states, there is concern that the economic impact of the pandemic is far from over.
+Enhanced federal unemployment benefits expired at the end of July, too.
 That's where this new stimulus package could help.

 - Stimulus check 2 calculator launched — see how much you'll get